ggushurst/redditDataScrape/README.md

 ## Configuration
 The application requires configuration.
 There is an example configuration file called `config.properties.example`.
 Copy this file to `config.properties` in the root of the project, and fill in the values before running the project.

+# Running

+The main entrypoint to the application is `App.java`.
+To run the example of using the Reddit API, run `Example.java`.

 # Planned features
 - Reddit api support
 - AWS integration